The project website was designed by Exelmans while being managed by IEECP for the DEESME consortium since December 2020.

 When visitors contact us through the Site, we will maintain their Contact Information for our records unless and until they ask us to delete this information.

-If a newsletter subscriber wishes not to receive it anymore, he/she can click directly in the newsletter button to do so, or can unsubscribe by sending an email to the communications manager.
+If a newsletter subscriber wishes not to receive DEESME newsletters anymore, he/she can directly select to opt out via a button in the newsletter, or can unsubscribe by sending an email to the communications manager.

 Links to other websites

 The DEESME website includes links to third-party websites as we share interesting resources and sister projects.
 We are not responsible for the privacy & cookies policies of third parties, nor are we responsible for the information or content these websites contain.
 Please refer to the privacy & cookies policies of these websites directly.